bobbimanners/Applecorn/README.md

 `*TV n` - This command does nothing.
 It is provided for compatibility because it is common for BBC Micro programs to use the `*TV` command to adjust the vertical position of the picture on the monitor.

+`*ROM` - On the real BBC Micro, this selects the ROM Filing System.
+This command is accepted by Applecorn but does nothing.

+`*TAPE` - On the real BBC Micro, this selects the Cassette Filing System.
+This command is accepted by Applecorn but does nothing.

 #### HostFS Filing System Commands